supraaxdd/supraaxdd/README.md

 ### Hi there 👋

-I'm Supra and I love programming and learning new things about computers!
+I'm Patryk and I love programming and learning new things about computers!
 Welcome to my Github :)

 🤹 I’m currently able to program in / use: <br/>
 <a href="https://www.javascript.com">